 I became increasingly confident that the issue of “eating properly” has become polarized in a similar way to politics.

-“I’ve never tried any diets.
+“We’ve never tried any diets.
 We have a few simple rules at home.
-Don’t fry food and don’t eat too much meat and we haven’t done too bad.”
+Don’t fry food and always eat vegetables and we haven’t done too bad.”

 What he was saying made a lot of sense.
-My grandparents never cared too much what they ate, they were quite old without having too many health issues.
+My grandparents never cared too much what they ate and they were quite old without having too many health issues.